Details

 Ease of integration: All project materials will be provided and are designed to fit seamlessly into your everyday teaching.

 This project is available free to primary schools in Wales.
-You can join the project any time between September 2024 and January 2026 on a first come first serve basis.
+We ask that teachers and learners take part in short surveys to help evaluate the project.
+You can join the project any time between September 2024 and May 2026 on a first come first serve basis.
 To express interest for your school, follow the link below!

 Fully funded STEM careers project for your Year 5 students